Negative Wigner function by decaying interaction from equilibrium: Introduction

 Here, to reach quantum non-Gaussian coherence unconditionally from thermal equilibrium, we propose to exploit a sudden decay of a part of interactions in combination with synthetic qubit-oscillator interactions.
 We analyze this effect in detail and observe further upgrades of unconditional quantum non-Gaussian state generation using more qubits employing such decaying interactions with the oscillator.
 Such approach uncovers a hidden and unexploited potential of interaction decays to reach quantum non-Gaussian states without external coherent drives and measurements, and later use them in applications.

 { We first introduce our model in Sec.~\ref{sec-system}.
 Section~\ref{sec-protocol} describes the protocol we propose for achieving non-Gaussian states with negative Wigner function.
 Next, in Sec.~\ref{sec-interactions} we qualitatively describe the main working principles of the proposed protocol.
 In Section~\ref{sec-negativity} we introduce the functionals used to quantify negativity of the Wigner function.
-The non-Gaussian core states achievable in our protocol are characterized in Sec.~\ref{sec-coherence}.
-Finally, the roles of various parameters specifying our model are discussed in Sec.~\ref{sec-discussion}. }
+The non-Gaussian core states achievable in our protocol are characterized in Sec.~\ref{sec-coherence}. \tcb{The primary steps towards a fully autonomous \tcbg{protocol} are presented in Sec.~\ref{sec-autonomous}.} Finally, the roles of various parameters specifying our model are discussed in Sec.~\ref{sec-discussion}. }

-\section{DECAYING LONGITUDINAL INTERACTION}
+\section{Decaying longitudinal interaction}

 Conceptually, we consider a special compound system (an artificial molecule) consisting of several mutually coupled subsystems with different stability of the couplings, see Fig.~\ref{fig1}.
 Differently to previous work \cite{kolar2023local}, our target inside such a molecule is a linear harmonic oscillator (LHO) coupled to two (or more) intra-molecular two-level systems (TLSs).
 Each of these TLSs is separately coupled to the LHO via interactions with a different stability.